nunit/nunit.analyzers/documentation/NUnit2025.md

 ## Description

-The ContainsConstraint requires actual value to be either a string or a collection of strings.
+The ContainsConstraint requires the type of the actual value to be either a string or a collection of strings.

 ## Motivation